Axion condensates in neutron stars and radial oscillation modes: Abstract

 \section{Abstract}

-Light QCD axions, introduced to solve the strong CP problem, may form condensates inside neutron stars, giving rise to a novel ground state of dense matter.
-We investigate how such axion condensates modify the equilibrium structure and radial oscillation spectrum of NSs.
-Using a realistic NS model with the BSk26 equation of state, and solving the coupled Tolman–Oppenheimer–Volkoff and Klein–Gordon equations together with a linear perturbation analysis, we find two distinct families of quasi-normal modes: weakly damped fluid-dominated oscillations and highly damped axion modes.
+Light QCD axions, introduced to solve the strong \textit{CP} problem, may form condensates inside neutron stars, giving rise to a novel ground state of dense matter.
+We investigate how such axion condensates modify the equilibrium structure and radial oscillation spectrum of neutron stars.
+Using a realistic neutron star model with the BSk26 equation of state, and solving the coupled Tolman–Oppenheimer–Volkoff and Klein–Gordon equations together with a linear perturbation analysis, we find two distinct families of quasinormal modes: weakly damped fluid-dominated oscillations and highly damped axion modes.
 The coupling between the fluid and the axion field introduces axion-induced damping of radial oscillations, with decay timescales of order seconds for kHz axion masses.
 Modes with frequencies above the axion mass are strongly damped, while those below remain unaffected.
-These results suggest that stellar oscillations could provide a novel probe of axion properties, opening prospects for axion asteroseismology in neutron stars.
+Although neutron star radial oscillations are difficult to observe, our results suggest that extensions of this work can turn neutron star seismology into a novel probe of the axion properties.